 - Latitudes – located on the exclusive Sunset Key island, and part of the Sunset Key Guest Cottages, this incredible restaurant serves up some of the finest dining in the Keys, accompanied by truly excellent cocktails.
 One for a special occasion.

-I had a fabulous time in the Florida Keys.
+We had a fabulous time in the Florida Keys.
 If you’re into history, fishing, sea food, water-sports or just having a good time, then I’m sure you will too.
 Bring plenty of suncream and, depending on the season, insect repellent, although I wasn’t bothered by any bites whilst I was there.

 So you know: My trip to the Florida Keys was covered by the Florida Keys and Key West Tourism Council, who covered our transport, accommodation, activities and flights.
 All opinions remain my own – see my code of ethics for more on how this stuff works.